Art-Sells/Arells/README.md

 Arells is on a mission to ensure investments never lose value.

-This mission is powered by a ledger that shows investments never losing value.
+Powered by a ledger that shows investments never losing value.

 Powered by **[Vavity](https://github.com/Art-Sells/Vavity)**